Merle Travis: Career peak

-Travis was a popular radio performer throughout the 1940s and 1950s.
-He appeared on many country music television shows, co-hosting a show "Merle Travis and Company" with his wife Judy Hayden around 1953.
-He was a regular member of the Hollywood Barn dance broadcast over radio station KNX, Hollywood, and of the Town Hall Party, which was broadcast first as a radio show on KXLA out of Pasadena, California and later as a TV series in 1953–1961.
-However, his personal life became increasingly troubled.
-A heavy drinker and at times desperately insecure despite his multitude of talents (including prose writing, taxidermy, cartooning and watch repair), he was involved in various violent incidents in California, and he married several times in the course of his life.
+Travis was a popular radio performer throughout the 1940s and '50s.
+He appeared on many country music television shows, co-hosting a show Merle Travis and Company with his wife, Judy Hayden, around 1953.
+He was a regular member of the Hollywood Barn Dance broadcast over radio station KNX, Hollywood, and of the Town Hall Party, which was broadcast first as a radio show on KXLA out of Pasadena, California, and later as a TV series from 1953 to 1961.
+Despite his successes, his personal life became increasingly troubled.
+A heavy drinker and at times desperately insecure despite a multitude of talents (including prose writing, taxidermy, cartooning, and watch repair), he was involved in a number of violent incidents in California, and he married several times in the course of his life.
 He suffered from serious stage fright, though amazed fellow performers added that once onstage, he was an effective and even charismatic performer.
-In spite of his problems he was respected and admired by his friends and fellow musicians.
+In spite of his problems, he was respected and admired by his friends and fellow musicians.
 Longtime Travis fan Doc Watson named his son Merle Watson, and Travis admirer Chet Atkins named his daughter Merle Atkins, in Travis' honor.

-Travis' string of chart-topping honky-tonk hits in the 1940s did not continue into the 1950s, despite the reverence of friends like Grandpa Jones and Hank Thompson, with whom he toured and recorded as lead guitarist (Thompson, who could pick Travis-style, even had Gibson design him a Super 400 hollow body electric guitar identical to the one Travis began using in 1952.)
-Travis continued recording for Capitol in the 1950s, broadening his repertoire to include new guitar instrumentals, blues and boogie numbers.
-His uptempo single "Merle's Boogie Woogie" showed him working with multi-part disc recording at the same time as Les Paul.
+Travis' string of 1940s' chart-topping, honky-tonk hits did not continue into the 1950s, despite the reverence of friends Grandpa Jones and Hank Thompson, with whom he toured and recorded.
+He was lead guitarist in Thompson's Brazos Valley Boys during the time when Billboard rated them the number-one country-western band for 14 years in a row.
+(Thompson, who could pick Travis-style, even had Gibson design him a Super 400 hollow-body electric guitar identical to the one Travis began using in 1952.)
+Travis continued recording for Capitol in the 1950s, broadening his repertoire to include new guitar instrumentals, blues, and boogie numbers.
+His up-tempo single "Merle's Boogie Woogie" showed him working with multitrack disc recording at the same time as Les Paul.

-He found greater exposure after an appearance in the successful 1953 movie From Here to Eternity singing and playing "Reenlistment Blues", and following the success of his friend Tennessee Ernie Ford's million-selling rendition of "Sixteen Tons" in 1955.
-His reputation as a folk-inspired singer-composer and guitarist grew after the appearance of the album The Merle Travis Guitar in 1956, the reissue of Folk Songs of the Hills with four additional tracks under the title Back Home in 1957, and Walkin' the Strings in 1960, the latter two of which won 5-star ratings from Rolling Stone.
-His career acquired a second wind during the American folk music revival in the late 1950s and early 1960s, leading to appearances at clubs, folk festivals and at Carnegie Hall as a guest of Lester Flatt and Earl Scruggs in 1962.
-In the mid-1960s he moved to Nashville and joined the Grand Ole Opry.
-During this time he became a close friend and occasional hunting partner of Johnny Cash.
+He found greater popularity after appearing in 1953's hugely popular and multiple Academy Award-winning movie From Here to Eternity, singing and playing "Reenlistment Blues" and following the success of his friend Tennessee Ernie Ford's million-selling rendition of "Sixteen Tons" in 1955.
+His reputation as a folk-inspired singer-composer and guitarist grew after the release in 1956 of the album The Merle Travis Guitar, the reissue of Folk Songs of the Hills with four additional tracks under the title Back Home in 1957, and Walkin' the Strings in 1960, the latter two of which won five-star ratings from Rolling Stone.
+His career acquired a second wind during the American folk music revival in the late 1950s and early 1960s, leading to appearances at clubs, folk festivals, and Carnegie Hall as a guest of Lester Flatt and Earl Scruggs in 1962.
+In the mid-1960s, he moved to Nashville and joined the Grand Ole Opry.
+During this time, he became Johnny Cash's close friend and occasional hunting partner.